PennyLaneAI/pennylane/doc/development/adding_operators.rst

 Defining special properties of an operator
 ##########################################

-Apart from the main ``Operator`` class, operators with special properties (such as those with a Kraus matrix representation) are implemented as general subclasses ``Operation``, ``Observable``, ``Channel``, ``CVOperation`` and ``CVOperation``.
-However, unlike many other frameworks, PennyLane does not use class inheritance to define properties of operators such as whether it is its own self-inverse, if it is diagonal, or whether it can be decomposed into Pauli rotations.
-The reason is that we want to avoid changing the inheritance structure every time an application needs to query a new property.
+Apart from the main ``Operator`` class, operators with special methods or representations are implemented as subclasses ``Operation``, ``Observable``, ``Channel``, ``CVOperation`` and ``CVOperation``.

+However, unlike many other frameworks, PennyLane does not use class inheritance to define properties of operators, such as whether it is its own self-inverse, if it is diagonal, or whether it can be decomposed into Pauli rotations.
+This avoids changing the inheritance structure every time an application needs to query a new property.

-Instead, properties are recorded in "attributes", which are bookkeeping classes listing those operators that fulfill a specific property.
+Instead, PennyLane uses "attributes", which are bookkeeping classes that list operators which fulfill a specific property.

-For example, we can create a new Attribute, ``pauli_ops``, like so:
+For example, we can create a new attribute, ``pauli_ops``, like so:

 >>> from pennylane.ops.qubits.attributes import Attribute
 >>> pauli_ops = Attribute(["PauliX", "PauliY", "PauliZ"])